MohamedRadwan-DevOps/devops-step-by-step/none-community/course-outline.md

  - Lesson 1: Getting Started with Docker
  - Lesson 2: Understanding and Working with Docker Containers
  - Lesson 3: Building Container Images from Docker Files

+Module 19: DevOps CV and Interpersonal Skills
+ - Lesson 1: How to Create a Professional DevOps CV
+ - Lesson 2: Understanding Interpersonal Skills and How to pass the Interview